LionelJouin/meridio-2.x/docs/readme.md

 The Stateless-Load-Balancer container is responsible for running the load-balancer process based on [Nordix/nfqueue-loadbalancer](https://github.com/Nordix/nfqueue-loadbalancer) (NFQLB).
 This component efficiently distributes incoming traffic to backend pods without maintaining session state, ensuring high performance and scalability.

-The container continuously watches relevant Kubernetes objects such as `Gateway`, `L34Route`, `Service` and `EndpointSlices` to dynamically configure NFQLB, nftables and routes ensuring that changes in the cluster are reflected in the load-balancer configuration in real time.
+The container continuously watches relevant Kubernetes objects such as `Gateway`, `L34Route`, `Service` and `EndpointSlices` to dynamically configure NFQLB (nfqueue-loadbalancer), nftables and routes ensuring that changes in the cluster are reflected in the load-balancer configuration in real time.

-The readiness of the container is determined by two key factors: the successful execution of the NFQLB process and the ability to communicate with the Kubernetes API.
+The readiness of the container is determined by two key factors: the successful execution of the NFQLB (nfqueue-loadbalancer) process and the ability to communicate with the Kubernetes API.
 This ensures that the load-balancer is fully operational and integrated within the cluster.

 To function properly, the container requires specific Linux capabilities and Kubernetes API access, including:
 * `NET_ADMIN` to configure network settings such as routing and firewall rules.